berkeatac/image-search-app/README.md

 react-select<br>

 ### TO DO
-Fix local storage quota exceeded issue
+Fix local storage quota exceeded issue<br>
-Mobile responsiveness of header and list / Add @media queries Add custom dropdown instead of the package
+Mobile responsiveness of header and list / Add @media queries<br>
+Add custom dropdown instead of the package<br>
-Add custom spinner instead of the package
+Add custom spinner instead of the package<br>
+Add footer and about pages<br>
+Add routing and url parameters for queries<br>